Tax Calculator

 Does everyone have to file their income tax returns?

-No, filing income tax returns is not necessary if your income is below the basic exemption threshold.
-However, people who earn less than Rs 2.5L but still want to receive an income tax refund must file an ITR in order to do so.
-Otherwise, it is required to file income tax returns if it exceeds the basic exemption threshold.
+No, the income tax return is not necessary if your income is below the basic exemption threshold as per the concerned regime.
+However, people who earn less than ₹2.5 lakhs (as per the old regime) and ₹4 lakhs (as per the new regime) but still want an income tax refund must file an ITR for the same.
+Otherwise, it is required to file income tax returns if it exceeds the basic exemption limit.

 Which tax slab is better?